nabeelxy/web-security-agents/l01_0_basic_agent_adk/README.md

 ## Getting the API key
 In order to use Google ADK with your personal account, we need an API key.
 Go to aistudio.google.com and create your key.

-Setup Instructions
+Setup Instructions of Google Cloud:
-1. Google Cloud Setup
-- Create a Google Cloud Project:
+1. Create a Google Cloud Project:
 - Go to [Google Cloud Console](https://console.cloud.google.com/)
 - Create a new project or select an existing one
 2. Access Google AI Studio: